North Leigh Roman Villa

 Blenheim Palace - 2.8 miles (Historic House)

-Oxfordshire County Museum - 3 miles (Museum)
+Oxfordshire Museum - 3 miles (Museum)

 Bladon Church & Churchill's Grave - 3.2 miles (Historic Church)